 - Not excluding a person from joining another sect

 - Believing the spirit was equal in all

 - Allowing women preachers, a much derided practice at the time

 - Favouring anti-nominiasm, a rejection of religious law (especially as written in the old testament)

-However, the Seekers would soon step out of the shadows as civil war loomed.
+The Seekers would soon find themselves stepping out of the shadows as civil war loomed.

-The civil war period had begun and it would last until the end of the decade.
-This was the period of dissent when the seekers emerged from the secrecy of shadows into the public light where their influence and growth increased.
+The period of civil war had begun and it would last until the end of the decade.
+This was the period of dissent when the Seekers emerged from the secrecy of shadows into the public light, where their influence and growth increased.

 They were just one of a number of groups that carried a message to sway the masses.
 And the Seekers message was of peace, equality, and religious freedom.

 Some secretive Seekers stepped forward and used the new technology of the printing press to spread the word.